Fatumayattani/desert_wifi_nodes/V2_FEATURES.md

-# Desert WiFi Nodes V2 - Enhanced Features
+# Deslink V2 - Enhanced Features

 ## Overview

-Version 2 of the Desert WiFi Nodes smart contract adds powerful features for a more robust, community-driven WiFi network platform.
+Version 2 of the Deslink smart contract adds powerful features for a more robust, community-driven WiFi network platform.

 ## Key Enhancements